WildGums/WildGums.OpenSource/src/orc.prism/introduction.md

 	var dependencyResolver = this.GetDependencyResolver();
 	var uiCompositionService = dependencyResolver.Resolve<IUICompositionService>();
 	uiCompositionService.Activate(viewModel, "MainRegion");

+@alert important
-> Since Catel 4.0 *UICompositionService* is available for Prism.
-Use this service instead *UIVisualizerService* extension methods.
+Since Catel 4.0 *UICompositionService* is available for Prism.
+Use this service instead of the *UIVisualizerService* extension methods.
+@end

 But if the context allows you to know the instance of the view model of the view owner of the region where you will inject a view, is strongly recommended use the Activate overload that allows you to specify the parent view-model.
 This call will enforce the view models parent-child relationship: uiCompositionService.Activate(viewModel, this, "MainRegion");